Daniel Ryu, Psy.D.

 I received my Masters of Science and Doctorate in Clinical Psychology from PGSP-Stanford PsyD Consortium and completed my predoctoral internship at Cambridge Health Alliance/Harvard Medical School with a focus on Adult Outpatient and Primary Care Behavioral Health Integration.
 I also completed a postdoctoral fellowship specializing in the Continuum of Care for Addiction and Trauma at the Palo Alto VA Healthcare System where I founded a multi-tier multicultural program in Addiction Treatment Services.

 The focus of my clinical career has been on marginalized populations who experience chronic disease, trauma, addiction, and suffering in the context of intersecting systems of oppression.
-That has led to experience in a variety of settings including community mental health specialty clinics (e.g. Gender and Sexuality, Latine mental health), integrated hospital settings (e.g. Infectious Disease, Liver, Primary Care), as well as general outpatient mental health clinics and an eating disorder enhanced outpatient program.
+That has resulted in experience in a variety of settings including community mental health specialty clinics (e.g. Gender and Sexuality, Latine Mental Health), integrated hospital settings (e.g. Infectious Disease, Liver, Primary Care), as well as general outpatient mental health clinics and an eating disorder enhanced outpatient program.

 Lastly, I have co-authored book chapters, facilitated workshops, and provided trainings on race and gender in the therapeutic space as well served as Chair of American Psychological Association’s Committee on Sexual Orientation and Gender Diversity (CSOGD).